arresteddevops/podcast/ideas.md

 * Why Not DevOps? - maybe people who are resistent to it, think it's bad, and why is it bad?
 * How to change your company culture to a DevOps model?
 Bill Joy maybe?
 Please?
 * ~~The Tester Show - QA folks.
 Maybe Lanette Creamer?
 Please?~~
-* Something with Faisal.
-BI and DevOps?
-What?
+* Mental Health in Tech - guest will be Ed Finkler
 * DevOps Gone Wrong - Horror stories
-* Data and DevOps - Panel of DBA's
+* Database and DevOps/CD - Redgate and maybe someone else?
 * ~~[Configuration management roundtable](http://www.arresteddevops.com/9)~~
 * ~~Agile DevOps - how do the two mix?
 What are the overlaps, myths, confusions?
 Len Lagestee as a guest?~~
 * ~~[Continuous Integration](https://github.com/arresteddevops/podcast/blob/master/scripts/episode-005-CI-told-you-so.md)~~